IBM 5170 - Known Problems/Issues

-CPU gets very hot
+CPU appears to get very hot

-It is normal for the 80286 CPU on the 5170 motherboard to get quite hot, beyond what you may think is acceptable.
+Note that it is normal for the 80286 CPU on the 5170 motherboard to get quite hot, beyond what you may think is acceptable.

 So that you can guage what I am writing of, look at the following table.

 on chip top

 |How long I can hold my